Research Areas

 Read publication →

-Generative Design and Vibe Coding: Rethinking the Design-Development Divide for UI Prototyping
+Short Paper: Generative Design and Vibe Coding, Rethinking the Design-Development Divide for UI Prototyping

-Understanding how people with disabilities experience their surroundings and building collaboration practices can better support them.
+Understanding how professionals with ADHD and chronic illness experience their workplaces and creating inclusive practices to better support them.

 Method: Qualitative analysis, interviews